-When entertaining the thought of travelling in the USA and all its many options, there's one that never fails to produce a frisson of excitement: a road trip through California.
+When entertaining the thought of travelling in the USA Dropdown content and all its many options, there's one that never fails to produce a frisson of excitement: a road trip through California Dropdown content.
 The Golden State has everything you'd imagine and more: beautiful beaches, expansive deserts, canyons and mountains, and of course San Francisco's iconic Golden Gate Bridge – but that's not where the colour ends.
-Vibrant cities like Los Angeles, San Francisco and San Diego are home to a bursting array of bars and history; rolling peaks are covered with spring blooms and summer greens, giving way to the trails of snowboarders and skiers.
+Vibrant cities like Los Angeles Dropdown content, San Francisco Dropdown content and San Diego Dropdown content are home to a bursting array of bars and history; rolling peaks are covered with spring blooms and summer greens, giving way to the trails of snowboarders and skiers.
 Pacific waves welcome energetic surfers while tranquil, turquoise lakes are speckled with paddleboarders.
 The best way to see all that Cali has to offer is with your own set of wheels – but which path to choose?
 Here are some of the best routes for your California road trip.

 Before you set out on any driving tour it's worth making sure you're up to speed (no pun intended) with the rules of the road in your destination, and California is no exception.

 Firstly, make sure you always wear a seatbelt and never talk on the phone while driving.
 The default urban and suburban speed limit is 25 miles per hour (40 kph); freeway speed limits are usually 55, 65, or 70 mph (approximately 90, 100, and 110 kph).
 And keep in mind the "Right on Red" rule that's in place across the States: drivers can turn right on a red light at a junction if the way is clear (but never left!).

 Pay attention to the curb when parking: if it's painted red that means no parking, blue is for disabled drivers.
 Green means it's ok to park for a short time, and yellow and white are solely for loading or unloading passengers.